robertmartin8/PyPortfolioOpt/CONTRIBUTING.md

 ### Documentation

 Inline comments (and docstrings!) are great when needed, but don't go overboard.
-A lot of the explanation can and should be offloaded to readthedocs.
+A lot of the explanation can and should be offloaded to ReadTheDocs.
 Docstrings should follow [PEP257](https://stackoverflow.com/questions/2557110/what-to-put-in-a-python-module-docstring) semantically and sphinx syntactically.

-I would appreciate if changes are accompanied by relevant documentation – it doesn't have to be pretty, because I will probably try to tidy it up before it goes onto readthedocs, but it'd make things a lot simpler to have the person who wrote the code explain it in their own words.
+I would appreciate if changes are accompanied by relevant documentation – it doesn't have to be pretty, because I will probably try to tidy it up before it goes onto ReadTheDocs, but it'd make things a lot simpler to have the person who wrote the code explain it in their own words.

 ## Questions